 As early as 1977, 26 St Nicholas Street was included in a report produced by the KLPT entitled ‘Heritage in Danger’.
 By 1986 it was in a poor condition, unoccupied and virtually derelict.
 Although the building is not architecturally distinguished, it is an attractive 19th century house with a two-storey workshop.

-In 1970 the former King’s Lynn Borough Council proposed the realignment of Austin Street and St Nicholas Street for the re-development of the area.
+In 1970 King’s Lynn Borough Council proposed the realignment of Austin Street and St Nicholas Street for the re-development of the area.
 This would involve the demolition of properties along the south side of St Nicholas Street as well as those nearby on the west side of Chapel Street.
 Following a public enquiry, 26 St Nicholas Street was excluded from the compulsory purchase order and so it stands in isolation at the junction of Chapel Street and St Nicholas Street.

 On completion, the building was purchased from the Trust by a local firm of solicitors who perpetuated the name of the former owner in naming the building ‘White’s House’.